nopnop2002/esp-idf-ssd1306/README.md

 # I2C Port selection
 ![config-i2c-port](https://github.com/nopnop2002/esp-idf-ssd1306/assets/6020549/7a7de5ec-ef20-42ac-ba70-73ba74a762a7)

-The ESP32 series has two I2C Ports.
+The ESP32 XTENSA series has two I2C Ports.
 You can use these two ports freely.
 If you use this module at the same time as another I2C device using I2C port 0, you must change it to I2C port 1.